mlfoundations/datacomp/README.md

     --hf_repo_name=$hf_repo_name
 ```

 Please note that the name of your method and the authors (and no other information) will be made publicly available in our leaderboard.
-Be sure to replace all fields with the correct informtion.
+Be sure to replace all fields with the correct information.

+If you have a paper or blog post and would like that to be linked on our leaderboard, you can add that information with the `--writeup` flag.

 **Important:** We highly encourage users to specify the samples used to train the model using the `--samples` flag.
 This can be either file(s) containing the uids of samples from our pool, and/or other files specifying the urls and captions for images outside our pool.
 You can specify multiple files using the `::` separator, for instance `--samples=/path/to/sample_ids.npy::/path/to/custom_data.parquet`.
 We also highly encourage participants to also upload the checkpoints for their trained models using the `--upload-checkpoint` flag.